More than Skin Deep

 • Can I think of areas of my life where I can identify irritation, itches or desires that are more than skin deep, and yet I’ve overlooked acting upon them?

 Write.
 Don’t think.
 Even, ask yourself these questions on the paper.
-Meditate on them for a minute or two and journal whatever comes to you.
+Ponder them for a minute or two and journal-out whatever comes to you.
 Don’t filter it.
 Just write.
-You may be surprised as to the real source of your skin problems.
+You may be surprised as to the real source of your skin problems revealed through this process.

-Meanwhile, naturally healing topical treatments can help you look and feel better with ease.
+Meanwhile, naturally healing topical treatments can help you look and feel better and soften the irritations you carry.
 You will have most of these botanicals already in your kitchen or pantry, so give them a try:

 Rosacea